PINTO0309/screen-eye-tracking/README.md

 The application is built as an Electron + React transparent overlay with a Python / ONNX Runtime GPU inference backend.

+**It would be possible to fully web-ify it by converting it to onnxruntime-web or LiteRT.js, but I haven't implemented it because it's too much trouble.**

 https://github.com/user-attachments/assets/7eff8143-2417-4459-8e63-de97868e3ff0

 <img width="843" height="458" alt="image" src="https://github.com/user-attachments/assets/c3e192f0-9cb2-4ab8-ae31-9c93ce0647eb" />